 - Compensation Provisions, including agreements regarding bonuses, reasonable reimbursement for business expenses, and benefits

 - Arbitration provisions

 - Requirements on Outside Business Activities

-If you have been presented with an employment agreement and have questions on its terms or are a business owner looking to create a strong employment agreement, please don’t hesitate to contact me at [email protected].
+If you have been presented with an employment agreement and have questions on its terms or are a business owner looking to create a strong employment agreement, please contact us today.